Shanghai, International Settlement Zone

-Susan Zhou was her children’s nanny—amah—and had been since not long after their births five years ago, and since last October was also on the Black Chamber’s rolls as a civilian consultant.
-Fumiko Taguchi was a childhood friend from Luz’birthplace of Santa Barbara in California, Field Operative for the Chamber, and part of her team here in China, as was her sister Midori, who was refereeing the bout.
+Suzan Zhou was her children’s nanny—amah—and had been since not long after their births five years ago, and since last October was also on the Black Chamber’s rolls as a civilian consultant.
+Fumiko Taguchi was a childhood friend from Luz’ birthplace of Santa Barbara in California, Field Operative for the Chamber, and part of her team here in China, as was her sister Midori, who was refereeing the bout.

 And for a wonder doing it with scrupulous fairness.

-The Taguchi sisters were both twenty-six—they’d been born about the biological minimum apart—and nominally they were Soto-Zen Buddhists like their immigrant parents.
+The Taguchi sisters were both just twenty-seven—they’d been born about the biological minimum apart—and nominally they were Soto-Zen Buddhists like their immigrant parents.